Annual Town Assembly - Local Democracy

 Polegate, Essex A delightful website with their Annual Assembly having its own webpage and documents from previous years.
 The Agenda included an open forum and the meeting was explained using graphics which were too simplistic to properly state the purpose in any detail.

 Whitby Town Council A very officious-sounding Agenda (actually extended as the minutes) and very controlling, although discussion of local issues and voting by the electors was permitted.
-It did not look community friendly.
+It did not look community-friendly.
 The purpose of the meeting might have been on the official notice but it was not on the website.
 Agenda items had to be submitted in advance of the meeting, in writing.

 Malton and Old Malton From the Gazette Herald, 2023, which appears to be an online journal.
 Scant details.
 'Malton Town Council’s Annual Town Assembly is held in April each year and is an opportunity for all Malton residents to express their views and ask questions about issues in the town.
 It is also an opportunity for the Town Council to inform members of the public about work and activities undertaken during the preceding year.'

-Penistone Annual Town Assembly was held on Thursday 18th April 2024 at 7pm, Lower Hall, Penistone Community Centre.About a dozen of the public attended.
+Annual Assembly - Thursday 18th April 2024 at 7pm, Lower Hall, Penistone Community Centre.
+About a dozen of the electorate attended.
 A sound recording was made.
 The meeting ended at 7.45pm.

-It was presided over by the Mayor who addressed the Assembly from a standing position and with no notes, there being no desk provided for her.
-She started by listing the matters which the meeting was not for, including the bus service and potholes, and by outlining the scope of the town council's activities.
+Although not compulsory for council members to attend, seven of the 15 councillors did so and our thanks are due to them.
+It was a busy meeting, as you can see from the subjects discussed below.
+It was presided over by the Mayor who addressed the Assembly from a standing position with no notes, there being no desk provided for her.
+She started by listing the matters which the meeting was there not for and she outlined the limits of the town council's activities.

 Subjects Discussed:

 These included the Principal Towns scheme, the availability of PTC grants, road speed indicators, the possibility of a Berneslai office in Penistone, objections to unisex toilets, an unrepaired and dangerous wall on Wentworth Road, lack of a Mayor's Report and inadequate publicity for this meeting, heavy lorries on High Street, trainee truck drivers on Green Road, the PTC precept, PTC's events committee plagued by a lack of volunteers, and a Vote of Thanks at the end.
+What was not discussed was the public transport issue which some had come to talk about.
+Even so, people said at the end that it had all been worthwhile.

 A Public Notice? - None, but the Public did notice!